 - 4.5.
 Investing in Crypto Exchange-Traded Funds (ETFs)

 - 5. Things to Consider Before Buying Crypto

 How to Buy Cryptocurrency?

 There are a lot of easy-to-use and safe options to choose from.
-It is important that you choose a highly-secure wallet, because if your cryptocurrency gets stolen from your wallet, you can never get it back.
+However, it is crucial that you select a wallet with a high level of security.
+Why?
+Because if someone steals crypto from your wallet, there is no way to get it back.

 There are three types of wallets:

 - Online wallets: The quickest to set up (but also the least safe);

 - Software wallets: An app you download (safer than an online wallet);